Are you looking for a whey sourdough bread recipe?

 Sourdough Recipes That Work Well With Acid Whey

 The following recipes work really well when you replace the water content with acid whey.
+You'll also find a simple sourdough bread recipe using whey at the bottom of this article.

 - Fluffy Sourdough Pancakes (replace half the milk with whey)